Skip to main content

 @muhsin234

 Another horrendous, even more horrible, happening is the spate of rape cases of underage girls in the state.
-A doctor at Aminu Kano Teaching Hospital disclosed that in the hospital alone they, on an almost daily basis, get more than ten rape cases of either boys or girls.
-I didn't believe her story until when I heard that a boy in our neighbourhoods was sexually assaulted last night.
+A doctor at Aminu Kano Teaching Hospital disclosed that in the hospital alone, they, on an almost daily basis, get more than ten rape cases of either boys or girls.
+I didn’t believe her story until I heard that a boy in our neighbourhood was sexually assaulted last night.
 And then the stories of similar cases emerged from here and there.
-I say Innaa lillahi wa innaa ilaihi raaji'uun!
+I say Innaa lillahi wa innaa ilaihi raaji’uun!
 What is our community turning into?

 I have chronicled the following on my Facebook page.
 I think I should repost it on my blog for more publicity and awareness.

 A far more sickening shocker happened this week.
-A girl, 16, was waylaid by a gang of four rapists while seeing her friend's boyfriend off at Kawo Maigari, Hotoro quarters.
-The latter and a friend later joined the assailants who are actually his friends and raped the innocent girl repeatedly.
-She's now at the hospital battling for her life.
+A girl, 16, was waylaid by a gang of four rapists while seeing her friend’s boyfriend off at Kawo Maigari, Hotoro quarters.
+The latter and a friend later joined the assailants, who are actually his friends, and raped the innocent girl repeatedly.
+She’s now at the hospital battling for her life.

 According to the reports, all the savage rapists are children born with silver spoons.
-Thus, their parents have been restless, doing everything to secure their kids' release.
-However, the Kano police command paraded them and vows to see that justice prevails.
+Thus, their parents have been restless, doing everything to secure their kids’ release.
+However, the Kano police command paraded them and vowed to see that justice prevails.

-India took several measures, including legislative ones to curtail a dramatic rise in rape in the country.
+India took several measures, including legislative ones, to curtail a dramatic rise in rape in the country.
 Nigeria should do the same to amend the constitution to apply capital punishment to anybody found guilty of rape, or a very long sentence with hard labour for these animals.
 They deserve no mercy whatsoever, for they do not have an ounce of it.
-I hope Muslim Women Lawyers Association and similar concerned groups and associations will always follow any rape cases in and outside Kano.
+I hope the Muslim Women Lawyers Association and similar concerned groups and associations will always follow any rape cases in and outside Kano.

 Allah ya iya mana kawai, amin.